CONTACT

 A graduate of Loyalist College in Photojournalism, Annie is a participant in the DOC Institute Breakthrough Program 2022, Toronto Palestine Film Festival Local Pals Residency 2021, Missouri Photo Workshop in 2014, Eddie Adams Workshop in 2017, Hot Docs Accelerator Emerging Filmmaker Lab in 2019, and RIDM Talent Lab in 2019.
 Annie won the News Photographers Association of Canada (NPAC) NPOY Student photographer of The Year Award (2015), CPOY College Photographer of the Year Award: Award of Excellence in Portraiture (2015), and the NPAC 1st Place Feature Photo (2016 and 2017), among other awards.
 Annie’s work has also been recognized by Ontario Newspaper Awards and Ontario Community Newspapers Association.

-Annie's first short documentary Hollie’s Dress, which had it’s World Premiere at Hot Docs Canadian International Documentary Film Festival 2020, is an official selection in 46 international festivals and has won 15 awards including the Golden Sheaf Award at Yorkton Film Festival, Canada Life Best Short Documentary at Forest City Film Festival and Award of Excellence at Canada Shorts Film Festival.
+Annie’s first short documentary Hollie’s Dress (46 festivals, 15 awards), is produced in collaboration with the Canadian Broadcasting Corporation (CBC Gem) and had its World Premiere at Hot Docs Canadian International Documentary Film Festival 2020.
+Awards include the Golden Sheaf Award at Yorkton Film Festival, Canada Life Best Short Documentary at Forest City Film Festival, Award of Excellence at Canada Shorts Film Festival, and an Honourable Mention at Women’s Voice Now Film Festival.
+Her second short documentary The Poem We Sang, (2023), examines Intergenerational trauma and post-memory in the context of Palestine and will premier at Cairo International Film Festival.

 Annie is a member of